VirtusLab/scala-cli/website/docs/commands/test.md

 - it contains the `//> using target.scope test` directive, or

 :::caution
-The `using target` directives are an experimental feature.
-They may be subject to changes in the future.
+The `using target` directives are an experimental feature, and may change in future versions of Scala CLI.
 :::

 The last rule may sound a bit complicated, so let's explain it using following directory structure: